-THE JUDITH FOX DOYLE SCHOLARSHIP FUND-This scholarship was created by Mr. Joseph T. Doyle in honor of his wife and in appreciation of his Jesuit education at the University of Scranton
+THE JUDITH A. DOYLE SCHOLARSHIP-This scholarship was created by Mr. Joseph T. Doyle in honor of his wife and in appreciation of his Jesuit education at the University of Scranton

-THE DENISE DUBBELS SCHOLARSHIP FUND-This fund was created by students and faculty members in memory of Denise, an Honors Program student and member of the Special Jesuit Liberal Arts program, who was killed in an automobile accident while studying in Russia.
-The scholarship aids students who want to study in non-Western European countries
+THE DENISE DUBBELS SCHOLARSHIP-This fund was created by students and faculty members in memory of Denise, an Honors Program student and member of the Special Jesuit Liberal Arts program, who was killed in an automobile accident while studying in Russia.
+The scholarship aids students who want to study in non-Western European countries.

-ROBERT I. EDELSOHN AWARD FUND-In 1964 a sum was bequeathed in the Estate of Robert I. Edelsohn, a Polish immigrant who became a Scranton businessman and realtor, to be held in trust by the University of Scranton.
+ROBERT I. EDELSOHN AWARD-In 1964 a sum was bequeathed in the Estate of Robert I. Edelsohn, a Polish immigrant who became a Scranton businessman and realtor.
 Income from the fund is used to furnish awards for needy and deserving students at the University.